 It has been a lot of fun.

-I recently (Fall 2020) became one of the faculty advisors to the MSU Esports group.
-Be sure to check out their widespread, online presence.
+I was one of the faculty advisors to the MSU Esports group (2020–2022).
+Be sure to check them out.